Meet the Team

 I am also responsible for arranging repeat tests for members who have been on the programme for 9 months.

-I have worked at Heartbeat for just over 3 years.
+I have worked at Heartbeat since 2013.
 I have always worked in finance and I enjoy my job very much.
 I am responsible for making sure that every penny received is accounted for and also for making sure all of our bills are paid on time!
 I also produce monthly accounts and reports for the management team and the trustees so that they can make decisions that will support Heartbeat for the future.

 I joined Heartbeat in 2012 as a volunteer; recruited at an event held at St. Georges Shopping Centre during Heart Awareness month.